someguynamedjosh/nodespeak/design/language.md

 ```rust
 [5][4]T;
 ```
-It is easy to determine the actual data type this simplifies to just by swapping out T with what it represents:
+It is easy to determine the actual data type this resolves to just by swapping out T with what it represents:
 ```rust
 [5][4][3]Int;